openconfig/featureprofiles/feature/qos/otg_tests/ingress_police_mac_vlan/README.md

-# TE-18.2 QoS scheduler with 1 rate 2 color policer, classifying on next-hop group
+# TE-18.4 Classify traffic on input using destination mac and police using 1 rate, 2 color marker

 ## Summary

 Use the gRIBI applied ip entries from TE-18.1 gRIBI.
 Configure an ingress scheduler to police traffic using a 1 rate, 2 color policer.
-Configure a classifier to match traffic on a next-hop-group.
+Configure a classifier to match traffic on a destination mac.
 Apply the configuration to a VLAN on an aggregate interface.
 Send traffic to validate the policer.

 ## Topology